 An engaged scholar and

 award-winning teacher, Julian Davis Mortenson specializes in constitutional and transnational law.
 His research focuses on the allocation of public authority in both international and domestic governance, frequently from a historical perspective.
-He currently serves as coauthor of the "Contemporary Practice of the United States" section of the
+He currently serves as coauthor of the

 American Journal of International Law.

 Professor Mortenson is active in both international arbitration and domestic constitutional litigation.
 He was lead counsel on a team that recently secured a permanent injunction requiring Michigan to recognize the marriages of more than 300 same-sex couples.
-He has also served as arbitrator, counsel, and expert witness in commercial and investor-state disputes under the ICC, ICSID, UNCITRAL, and VIAC rules, and has litigated complex transnational matters in the U.S. courts, including actions involving the enforcement of foreign law and foreign judgments.
+He also has served as arbitrator, counsel, and expert witness in commercial and investor-state disputes under the ICC, ICSID, UNCITRAL, and VIAC rules, and has litigated complex transnational matters in the U.S. courts, including actions involving the enforcement of foreign law and foreign judgments.
 Other representative matters include his work as one of the principal drafters of the merits briefs in the landmark case

 Boumediene v.
 Bush, which secured the right of Guantanamo detainees to challenge their incarceration, and his representation of discharged military service members challenging the "Don't Ask, Don't Tell" law prior to its congressional repeal.